December 8, 1985: The day a teenager named Edberg reached his first Grand Slam final beating then world No 1 Lendl

 What exactly happened on that day?

 On this day, December 8 in 1985, 19-year-old Stefan Edberg upset world No 1 Ivan Lendl in the semi-finals of the Australian Open (6-7, 7-5, 6-1, 4-6, 9-7).
 The Swede had never gone past the quarter-finals of a Grand Slam tournament before and had saved two match points in the fourth round against Wally Masur (6-7, 2-6, 7-6, 6-4, 6-2).
-In his press conference, Lendl, who had never triumphed in Melbourne, severely criticized the tournament, which was still being held on Kooyong’s grass courts, saying he did not consider it to be a major tournament.
+In his press conference, Lendl, who had never triumphed in Melbourne, severely criticised the tournament, which was still being held on Kooyong’s grass courts, saying he did not consider it a major tournament.

 The players: Stefan Edberg and Ivan Lendl